Why do people come from around the world to learn tai chi in Orillia?

 "I sometimes joke that, if you want to be able to effectively conquer someone (or some thing), you need to start by loving them unconditionally."

-Ian Sinclair teaches in Orillia, Ontario, Canada.
-He also travels by invitation to teach around the world.
+Ian Sinclair teaches in Orillia, Ontario, Canada, and accepts invitations to teach around the world.

 Shen Guoxiang is long time student of tai chi from China, currently living in Canada, and Europe.

 - B. Irving, Orillia, Ontario

 ‘We heard about him years ago.
 But we said, ”He is in Orillia.
 How good can he be?”’